 Treating the Baby Within

-What is Personal Structural Integration--a Rolf Practitioner?
+What is Personal Structural Integration?
 As Dr. Rolf used to say: "Anyone can take a body apart, very few know how to put it back together."
 The true genius of her method is the art and science of reshaping and reorganizing human structure according to clearly defined principles in a systematic and consistent manner.

 "A body is something wrapped around a breath; let the wraps flow freely like silk scarves."